Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 spider 27:
 - By cyanflower.
 - This spider’s redesign is in reference to the boss Core from the originally freeware game “Cave Story”.
 This redesign is based on the Labyrinth boss rather than the rematch as Undead Core, which the original spider was based on (and then changed by RobTop to use a Cube face rather than the original’s direct replica of the original face).

+spider 29:
+- By Sharkcrome.
+- High Tech Speeding Camera With Built-In Tracker.

 spider 33:
 - By ML500.